ThomasJaspers/microplode-documentation/README.md

 Following information must be submitted:
 + Id of the player that made the move
-+ Number of the field the move is made according to the agreed board representation shown above
++ The field the move is made according to the agreed board representation shown above

 __Example:__
 <pre>